lukasgarbas/multiencoder/README.md

 ```

 Attention coefficients show how much weight does the multi-encoder assign to each cls representation when embedding a given sentence.
-Electra is a stronger model than roberta but roberta also adds something to the score.
-We might find sentences where roberta is even overpowering Electra.
+Electra is a stronger model than roberta but roberta also adds something to the meta-embedding.
+We might find sentences where roberta even overpowers electra.

 ## Combining more than two models